 How to use HPrepareSQLQuery?

-To prepare and run a query several times, you must:
+To prepare and execute a query multiple times:

 - Declare a data source.
-This data source will contain the result of SQL query.
+This data source will contain the result of the SQL query.

 - Declare the different variables of the query.